srp33/ExpressionAble-CLI/README.md

 * Option to gzip resulting data sets, as well as the ability to read gzipped files.

 And coming soon:
 * Merging multiple data files of various types into a single file.
-Type `shapeshiftmerge --help` or `ssm --help` to help test it out!
+Type `expressionablemerge --help` or `merge --help` to help test it out!

 ## Install